writethedocs/www/docs/conference/hike.rst

 ====================

 As you may or may not know, one of the organizers, Eric Holscher, is going to be hiking the Pacific Crest Trail this year.
-He knows a ton about hiking in the Portland area, and would love to show you some.
+He knows a ton about hiking in the Portland area, and would love to show off some of the best parts in town.
 In this spirit, we'll be having an official pre-conference hike!

 Logistics